|Guide||♦||128 Triplogs||1 Topic|

 The area was first described and recognized in 2002 by Dr. John Douglass and Dr. Ronald Dorn of Arizona State University and the Arizona Geological Society.
 It is named in honor of former ASU Professor of Geography Melvin Marcus, a world-renowned physical geographer and student favorite.
 Professor Marcus died in 1997 while leading a class field trip in the Rocky Mountains.2

 Dating of the landslide (more accurately known as a small sturzstrom) was made through estimations of the desert varnish (black manganese) exposure on the boulders.
-Central Arizona's climate at the time of the Marcus Landslide was much different than today with cooler and wetter conditions at the end of the last ice age.
-The trigger for the event was likely a heavy rain, bolt of lightning, or earthquake weakening the granitic rock along a joint.
+Central Arizona's climate at the time of the Marcus Landslide was much different than today, with cooler and wetter conditions at the end of the last ice age.
+The event's trigger was likely a heavy rain, a bolt of lightning, or an earthquake weakening the granitic rock along a joint.

 The trail begins at the newly constructed Tom's Thumb Trailhead and is well marked.
 Hikers, trail runners, mountain bikers, rock climbers, and equestrians will find this wide and smooth pebble trail appealing.
-Your attention is torn between eye-catching boulder formations above and cholla "forests" along trail's edge.
-In the distance lies a horizon of jagged mountain ranges including the Superstition and the Mazatzals.
+Your attention is torn between eye-catching boulder formations above and cholla "forests" along the trail's edge.
+In the distance lies a horizon of jagged mountain ranges, including the Superstitions and the Mazatzals.
 You won't find many saguaros which do not grow well on north-facing slopes.
-If your destination is one of the dozen or so rock climbing sites in the area, follow the newly marked side trails (0.3 mile mark Sven slab access route, 0.5 mile mark Rock Knob trail).
+If your destination is one of the dozen or so rock climbing sites in the area, follow the newly marked side trails (0.3-mile mark Sven slab access route, 0.5-mile mark Rock Knob trail).

 Other loop linking options with Marcus Landslide: